Welcome, Lightworker.

 There are some journeys you choose and there are others that quietly choose you.

-Between the new moon in Taurus on May 16 and the full moon in Taurus on October 26, 2026, I will run 600 miles in support of The Elephant Sanctuary in Tennessee, a refuge where elephants who have endured captivity are given the rare and sacred gift of space to heal, autonomy to exist, and the dignity of a life no longer defined by performance.
-For me, this is a practice of returning to what it means to move with purpose.
+Since May 16, I have embarked on a journey to run 600 miles in support of The Elephant Sanctuary in Tennessee, a refuge where elephants who have endured captivity are given the rare and sacred gift of space to heal, autonomy to exist, and the dignity of a life no longer defined by performance.
+At the time of this update in mid-July, I am at mile 213.
+For me, this has been a practice of returning to what it means to move with purpose.
+Each step has been a devotion.
+Each mile has been a meditation on peace, healing, and protection for these beings who can share their deep, spiritual guidance with us, if we are silent long enough to hear them.

 The Mission